One of the most widely utilized technical indicators is moving averages.

 It might appear like this on a graph:

-A “chart overlay” is a term used to describe this type of technical indication.
+A “chart overlay” is a term used to describe this type of technical indicators.

-On the price chart, the moving average (MA) is overlayed!
+On the price chart, the moving averages (MA) is overlayed!
 Do you see what I mean?

 Why not simply glance at the pricing to see what’s going on?

 The reason for utilizing a moving average rather than merely looking at the price is that aside from Santa Clause not being real, trends do not move in straight lines in the actual world.

 Because price zigzags and zags, a moving average smooths out the fluctuations and allows you to “see” the underlying trend.

 The smoother the average, the slower it reacts to price changes in general.